Build process and continuous integration

 • sign and publish artifacts to Maven Central Repository;

-• publish the javadoc to the corresponding GitHub Pages;
+• publish the API documentation to the unified Keyple’s documentation GitHub pages;

 • publish the code quality report to SonarCloud.